gpzlx1/report/Why is global preprocessing  necessary.md

 > Transfer learning is a popular method in computer vision because it allows us to **build accurate models in a timesaving way** (Rawat & Wang 2017).
 With transfer learning, instead of starting the learning process from scratch, you start from patterns that have been learned when solving a different problem.
 This way you leverage previous learnings and avoid starting from scratch.
 Take it as the deep learning version of [Chartres](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants)’ expression ‘standing on the shoulder of giants’.

-Transfer learning using the pre-train model can spend several hours to converge even on a big data set.
+Transfer learning using the pre-train model can spend only several hours to converge even on a big data set.
 But preprocessing of big data set can also spend dozens of minutes and even several hours.
 It seems necessary to speed up the preprocessing.

 **However, talk is cheap, we need more experiments.**